seagullwilleatyoursandwich-netizen/Fulda-1989-Expansion-Pack/README.md

 - # T64U (IN CONCEPTUAL PHASE)
 - The USSR's attempt at a Bulat...

-- # Object 640 - "Black Eagle" (IN CONCEPTUAL PHASE
+- # Object 640 - "Black Eagle" (IN CONCEPTUAL PHASE)
 - A Russian tank... with good design?
 Hold on, is the turret made out of wood?
-(NOT CONFIRMED)
 <img width="1280" height="772" alt="image" src="https://github.com/user-attachments/assets/76af86d9-39be-4585-ac69-e8c243beb77b" />

 - # T-90A (NOT CONFIRMED)